p3palazzo/comparative-histories/paper.md

 csl: https://raw.githubusercontent.com/citation-style-language/styles/master/chicago-fullnote-bibliography-with-ibid.csl
 suppress-bibliography: true
 abstract: >
-  This paper contrasts comparative histories of architecture, prevalent from the 19^th^ and 20^th^ centuries, to the critical method of history that is claimed by recent works.
+  This chapter contrasts comparative histories of architecture, prevalent from the 19^th^ and 20^th^ centuries, to the critical method of history that is claimed by recent works.
 Comparative history arose out of the Idealist philosophy of history and combined its deterministic